Mankell Family History

 5. Linköping, southwest of Stockholm, was the home of Friederica Amalia Mankell (daughter of Johan Herman) and her family (Gnosspelius).

-7. Alvsborg, Övre Jordalavägen (Upper Jordala Road) west of Mellby in Alvsborg Län (Alvsborg County, also spelled "Elfsborg" and previously known as Västergötland Province).
-The Jordin family is from Alvsborg, an area known as Jordala, near Mellby.
-Vivian's grandfather August Jordin and his parents Anders Pettersson and Anna Greta Andersdotter left Sweden in 1880 and settled in Beckville (south of Litchfield), Meeker County, Minnesota.
-After arriving in the U.S. the family took the name Jordin from the location of their home in Sweden.
-The Jordin family history had previously placed "Elfsborg" in Skåne Province, but it is now evident that they emigrated from Alvsborg, located northeast of Gothenburg (Göteborg).
+7. Älvsborg, Övre Jordalavägen (Upper Jordala Road) west of Mellby in Älvsborg Län (Älvsborg County, also spelled "Elfsborg" and previously known as Västergötland Province).
+The Jordin family is from Älvsborg, an area known as Jordala, near Mellby (northeast of Gothenburg/Göteborg).
+Vivian's grandfather August Jordin and his parents Anders Pettersson and Anna Greta Andersdotter left Sweden, settled in Beckville (south of Litchfield), Meeker County, Minnesota, and took the surname "Jordin" from the location of their home in Sweden.

 A closer view of southeastern Skåne Province, on the southern tip of Sweden.